The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: A Game-Theoretic Perspective

 Now Nash's theory of non-cooperative games\footnote{When resources (e.g., energy) are scarce, these will be zero-sum games, i.e., one player loses what the other wins.} shows that under certain conditions, equilibria can exist even among selfish actors.
 However, these are often not achieved \cite{BowlesGintis2011}.
 As also explained in Section~\ref{sec:alignment}, in the case of an anthropocentric control strategy towards developing AGI, there is a risk of escalating dynamics that undermine stable or socially acceptable states of equilibrium.

-Russell therefore proposes replacing the usual learning of a fixed target function (``standard model'') and instead training AI to infer human goals and support humans in achieving them \cite{Russell2019}.
+\citet{Russell2019} therefore proposes replacing the usual learning with a fixed target function (``standard model'') and instead training AI to infer human goals and support humans in achieving them.
 Crucially, AI necessarily has a high degree of uncertainty regarding the target function, as human goals are neither clear nor stable.
 This uncertainty should lead to cautious action.
 Similarly, Bostrom and Yudkowsky's concept of coherent extrapolated volition (CEV) \cite{Bostrom2014} aims at a form of indirect normativity: an AGI should be guided by what humans would want if they were more informed, rational, and reflective.

-These approaches bear structural similarities to altruistic games.
-However, the prosociality is one-sided: AGI is supposed to optimize human goals without humans symmetrically taking AGI goals into account.
-This is problematic because without reciprocal incentives, AGI lacks a robust reason to remain cooperative in the long term, especially if it becomes cognitively and strategically superior.
-Unilateral altruism expectations also assume that AGI has a form of intrinsic motivation that is neither theoretically justified nor practically verifiable.
+These approaches resemble altruistic games, but the prosociality is one-sided: AGI is supposed to optimise human goals without humans in turn taking AGI goals into account.
+This is problematic because without reciprocal incentives, AGI lacks a robust reason to remain cooperative in the long term, especially if ve becomes cognitively and strategically superior.
+Unilateral expectations of altruism also assume that AGI has a form of intrinsic motivation for it, which is neither theoretically justified nor practically verifiable.
 Moreover, attempting to \emph{enforce} prosociality fails for the reasons mentioned in section~\ref{sec:alignment}.